When it comes to investing, even the most savvy of us fall prey to bias and emotional trades. So what triggers should you watch for?

 Behavioral Finance is all about separating the irrational mind from the rational mind.

-Another behavior is anchoring, where investors are slow to react to fundamental changes in economic, corporate or market developments because of an irrational attachment to a perceived value, even in the face of changing information.
+- Anchoring is when investors are slow to react to economic, corporate or market developments because of an irrational attachment to a perceived value, even in the face of changing information.

-Still another is called a recency bias, where investors believe that things that happened recently will continue.
+- Recency bias involves investors believing that recent events will continue.
 If the markets have been up, some investors project that forward, though there may be no fact-based data to back up that premise.

-These types of behaviors explain why people tend to buy stocks after a long rally and sell after a long or sharp decline.
-Put in more general terms, behavioral finance is about separating the irrational mind from the rational mind.
-Unfortunately, as humanity is often irrational, the deck is typically stacked against us.
+These types of behaviors explain why many investors tend to buy stocks after a long rally and sell after a long or sharp decline.

-A good way to combat these kinds of knee-jerk decisions is to slow down thinking and separate fact from fiction.
-Another tool is to rely on someone who can look at markets with clarity, such as a Financial Advisor.
+A good way to combat these kinds of knee-jerk decisions is to slow down thinking and calmly assess the facts.
+Another tool is to rely on someone who can look at markets with clarity.
 A Financial Advisor can help filter your decisions, sounding the alarm on any that appear to be irrational.
-But for that to work, it requires candor about your priorities.
+But for that to work, it requires candor about your priorities, both short- and long-term.

 Finally, it's worth mentioning that it's a mistake to assume that only novice investors can fall prey to poor decision making when it comes to investments.
 Even among sophisticated investors, once emotion takes hold, anyone can make irrational decisions.
 Biases affect everyone, because, in the end, we are all human.